Eshwar-kiran/test-git/README.md

 # paragraphs:
 Any texts like this are called paragraphs.

-This is another lint check this out!
+This is another lint check this out! *This part is going to be italic*  **this part is going to be bold**